Christopher Mayer (American actor)

-Christopher Mayer (born George Charles Mayer III; February 21, 1954 – July 23, 2011), also known as Chip Mayer, was an American film and TV actor who was best known for portraying Vance Duke on The Dukes of Hazzard for 19 episodes during season 5 when cousins Coy and Vance Duke temporarily replaced Bo and Luke Duke (due to a salary dispute between producers and the original actors).
+Christopher Mayer (born George Charles Mayer III; February 21, 1954 – July 23, 2011), also known as Chip Mayer, was an American actor.

+Mayer was best known for portraying Vance Duke on The Dukes of Hazzard for 19 episodes during season 5 of the show.
+Cousins Coy and Vance Duke temporarily replaced Bo and Luke Duke as the show's leading characters (due to a salary dispute between producers and the original actors).

 Career

 Mayer played the role of Vance Duke in 19 episodes of the fifth season of The Dukes of Hazzard during 1982–83.
 Mayer continued his work in television and movies into the early 1990s, including a stint on the daytime serial Santa Barbara.
 He also played Kenneth Falk in the film Liar Liar (1997) alongside Jim Carrey.
 He appeared on Star Trek: Deep Space Nine, season 7, episode 15, "Badda Bing Badda Bang" as a security guard in 1999.
 His last TV credit was a guest appearance on 18 Wheels of Justice in 2000.